AndrewAnnex/SpiceyPy/docs/exceptions.rst

 The exception message is a string that follows the format used elsewhere in spice and includes the toolkit version, the short description, explanation, long format description, and traceback (of spice calls). `Read the NAIF tutorial on exceptions here. <https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/Tutorials/pdf/individual_docs/32_exceptions.pdf>`_
+These values are stored in parameters of the exception object.

 Here is an example of the exception message text: